aditya-jaishankar/6.431x-The-science-and-uncertainty-of-data/course-notes.tex.md

 ### Lecture 5: Probability mass functions and expectations

 * A **random variable** is a variables whose value depends on the outcome of a probabilistic experiment.
 A **discrete random variable** is a random variable whose value is in a finite or countably infinite set.
+Thnumber of possible values a discrete random variable can take is finite or countably infinite.

 * A random variable can be thought of as a function that takes a particular element in the sample space $\Omega$ and maps it to a particular value (in the case of a discrete random variable, the value is in a finite set or a countably infinite set).